Sweet Bread Ministries Orphanage work in Honduras

 James 1:27 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”

-One night they went to see a traveling minister named Tom Stamman.
+One night they went to see a traveling minister.
 They listened as he talked about the great need for food and orphanages in many third world countries.
-This man had started Impact Ministries International, a ministry that focused on feeding the poor and building and supporting orphanages in several countries.
-Over the following weeks they continued to pray and were led by the Lord to partner with I.M.I and fund the building of an 8 bedroom, 48 child orphanage in Comayagua Honduras.
+This man had started a ministry that focused on feeding the poor and building and supporting orphanages in several countries.
+Over the following weeks they continued to pray and were led by the Lord to partner with them and fund the building of an 8 bedroom, 48 child orphanage in Comayagua Honduras.
 Within a few weeks of giving the money the project began.

-In the first week of September 2009 Bruce Van Natta flew to Honduras to meet with the builders and the people who were running the Impact Ministries Orphanage already in place.
+In the first week of September 2009 Bruce Van Natta flew to Honduras to meet with the builders and the people who were running the orphanage already in place.
 All of these pictures are from that trip to Comayagua.

 “The only thing that counts is faith expressing itself through love.”
 Galations 5:6b